Could a Prior Divorce Affect Your Second Marriage?

 Why would you want a prenup or postnup in a second marriage?
 Many spouses enter a second marriage with children from previous marriages, assets, retirement accounts, homes, debts, or business ownership interests.
 A prenup or postnup can help determine how these things are affected should the second marriage not last.

-People who have been divorced and are now getting married again may particularly want prenups or postnups.
+People who have been divorced and are getting married for a second time may particularly want prenups or postnups.
 The breakup of the previous marriage may have given you ownership of the family home, an interest in your spouse’s pension, or other significant individual assets that you want to protect.
 In addition, you may want to ensure that your children from your first marriage are provided for.
 A prenuptial or postnuptial agreement prepared by a knowledgeable family law attorney can help you achieve these goals.
 You also may want to consult an estate planner for help.

 Let New Direction Family Law Assist You

-If you are considering remarriage, the team at New Direction Family Law is available today to answer your questions.
-With decades of combined legal experience, our attorneys are knowledgeable, effective, and compassionate professionals.
-We will help you understand your legal rights and work hard toward your best outcome.
-We proudly serve clients in Wake, Johnston, Durham, and surrounding counties.
-Contact New Direction Family Law at (919) 646-6561 to schedule a consultation, or visit us at our website.
+If you are considering remarriage, our team at New Direction Family Law is available today to answer your questions.
+Building on over 50 years of combined family law experience in Raleigh and surrounding areas, our attorneys are knowledgeable, effective, and compassionate professionals.
+Proudly serving clients in Wake, Johnston, Durham, and surrounding counties, we will help you understand your legal rights and work hard toward your best outcome.
+Contact New Direction Family Law today at (919) 646-6561 to schedule a consultation, or visit us at our website.

 Previous Post